podSilvio/computational-modelling-techniques/README.md

 ---

-* One of the homeworks was the prediction of gold prices based on previous data using ARIMA model
+* One of the homework was the prediction of gold prices based on previous data using ARIMA model
+* One of the homework was the comparison of runtime performance of Fortran, C and Python programming language, based on compuation of Laplace's equation